Pustelto/PTSlider/README.md

-# JS Slider Plugin
+# JS Slider Plugin (WIP)

 __current version: 0.1.0__

 This is my own custom JS slider plugin - it's base on slider plugin I wrote for my web for scout course [Ficak](http://www.ficak.skauting.cz).
 But that version is a bit crude and I got much better understanding of JS since that time.
-So I've desided do rewrite that plugin and to make it a standalone JS plugin in order to polish my JS skills and lear a new things in process.
+So I've desided do rewrite that plugin and to make it a standalone JS plugin in order to polish my JS skills and learn a new things in process.

 Feel free to use it in your projects if you wish (and when it's done :-))